fsherratt/upgraded-parakeet/docs/setup.md

 ```

 ## Accessing Host USB Devices
 To allow a docker container to access host USB device it must be running in an elevated privilieged mode, this can be achieved using the `--privileged` flag.
+More details on the flag are available here [Priviege Mode](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities)
 ```bash
 $ sudo docker run --privileged ...
 ```